 Before you begin the study, you will have several tests performed to check whether the study is suitable for you.
-Some of these will be done before signing the informed consent document for this study.
 This is called screening.
 Your doctor will review your medical history and the drugs that you are currently taking as well as the previous treatments of your disease to determine whether you can participate in this study.

-A previously collected blood sample or small part of your tumor tissue (depending on your disease) that was collected from any previous surgery or biopsy will be tested at NCI to confirm your diagnosis.
-If no sample is available or if additional sample is needed to confirm your diagnosis, a fresh blood sample or biopsy will be taken.
-A biopsy will also be done prior to treatment if there is not enough tissue available from your diagnostic biopsy for study purposes (seeing whether the target of mogamulizumab can be found on the surface of the tumor cell; the results of this test will not affect your eligibility).
-Any leftover tissue may be stored for future research studies, but a biopsy will not be performed solely for these studies.
+A small part of your tumor tissue that was collected from any previous surgery or biopsy will be tested at NCI to confirm your diagnosis and to test whether your tumor expresses PD-L1, the target of avelumab.
+If no sample is available or if additional sample is needed to confirm your diagnosis, and to confirm that your tumor expresses PD-L1, then a fresh biopsy will be taken.
 You will be told if this mandatory biopsy is needed.